hamin/FayeSwift/Readme.md

 ### messageReceived

-The writeString method is the same as writeData, but sends text/string.
+The messageReceived is called when the client receives a message from any Faye channel that it is subscribed to.

 ```swift
 func messageReceived(messageDict: NSDictionary, channel: String) {